-When in the market to purchase real property or land, prospective property owners pay professional title agents, title insurance firms, abstract companies, and/or attorneys authorized on behalf of a title insurer costly fees to enable them to conduct comprehensive searches of recorded ownership of and liens filed against a given property.
+When in the market to purchase real property or land, potential and existing homeowners pay professional title agents, title insurance firms, abstract companies, and/or attorneys authorized on behalf of a title insurer costly fees to enable them to conduct comprehensive searches of recorded ownership of and liens filed against a given property.
 These agents then issue a title insurance report or policy, which guarantees the lien position of the secured lender, or provide a title opinion, commitment, or binder, which summarize current and historical data regarding the ownership of the subject property drawn from public records, statutes, ordinances, and court decisions to guarantee that no one except the seller has a valid claim to the property.

 Evidence suggests that local government recording policies and errors negatively impact consumers, and this trend is likely to continue.
 Through disclosure of internal and public government records, including sensitive and confidential protected personal information (PPI) and personally identifiable information (PII), consumers nationwide have incurred economic disadvantage and diminished reputation.
 It is impossible to calculate the scope and extent of this harm.
 We do know, however, that the harm is real, and it is extensive.

 Legal disputes often include the determination of which party holds a land title when property loss occurs.
 Before the implementation of the Uniform Commercial Code (UCC) in 1952, the concept of the title was critical in deciding the rights and legal obligations of all parties to a real estate contract and, perhaps more importantly, who bore the risk of loss.